 Below are links to other aspects of both North Dakota law and Federal law.
-Please take the time to pursue these resources as they will help you better serve your library and community:
+Please take the time to pursue these resources as they will help the library better serve the community:

 There are several Attorney General Opinions that have been issued that affect different aspects of libraries including State Aid, library boards, roles of county and city commissions, establishment and re-establishment of library services, and more.

-The North Dakota Library Coordinating Council (NDLCC), as outlined in NDCC §54-24.4-01, consists of 11 members including the State Librarian, the president of NDLA, and 9 members appointed by the governor to represent public libraries (2); school libraries (1); public higher education institution libraries (1); private higher education institution libraries (1); special libraries such as law or medical libraries (1); disabled, economically disadvantaged, and minority populations (1), and citizens at large (2).
+The North Dakota Library Coordinating Council (NDLCC), as outlined in NDCC §54-24.4-01, consists of 11 members including the State Librarian, the president of NDLA, and 9 members appointed by the governor to represent public libraries (2); school libraries (1); public or private higher education institution libraries (1); libraries at large (2); disabled, economically disadvantaged, and minority populations (1), and citizens at large (2).